tonyskidmore/azure-oidc/README.md

   -j ado-oidc-app.json \
   -o https://dev.azure.com/tonyskidmore \
   -p oidc \
-  -d
+  -d \
+  -b "$PWD/log.txt"

 # same as above but just specify the ADO org ID rather than the issuer url
-# TODO: -i should be constructed and not passed when -o, -p and -c are present
+# -i is constructed and not passed when -o, -p and -c are present
+# the -u issuer URL can be constructed dynamically but only if
+# a valid AZURE_DEVOPS_EXT_PAT is set AND is created with access to "All accessible organizations"
 # export AZURE_DEVOPS_EXT_PAT="<pat-token>" is required to perform organization ID query
 ./scripts/azure-oidc.sh \
-  -a app-azure-ado-oidc \
+  -a azure-ado-oidc \
   -o https://dev.azure.com/tonyskidmore\
   -p oidc \
   -c azurerm-oidc \